Cruise Control: Design, Diagram, And Working Explained

 - It improves the fuel economy of the vehicle significantly.

-- This system is not useful in heavy traffic conditions with varying speeds.
+- This system is not helpful in heavy traffic conditions with varying speeds.

 - Its inability to recognize the road surface may lead to skidding on wet or icy surfaces.